 We’ve all heard it a thousand times –– the blue light from screens is bad for sleep.
 Blue light suppresses your body’s natural influx of melatonin when the sun goes down, meaning you’re tricking your brain into thinking it’s still time to stay awake.

-As a way to solve this problem (and enable us to scroll through social media), there’s a setting on your phone that allows you to turn on a blue light filter.
+As a way to solve this problem (and enable us to scroll through social media), there’s a setting on your phone that allows you to turn on a blue light filter –– also known as NightMode on iPhones.
 When you turn it on, your screen will appear to have a yellow tint.
 But don’t worry, you get used to it surprisingly fast.

 “Blue light filter settings on digital devices work to reduce the amount of blue light emitted by adding a warm, yellow tint to the screen.
 While some people have this on at all times to reduce eye strain, others only use it in the evenings to reduce their blue light exposure before they go to sleep,” Says Dr. Bonsung Kim, optometrist at Della Optique Optometry and Eyewear.

 Blue light filters are a solution to a problem and are supposed to help us sleep better.
 However, the yellow tint of the filter may be having unintended consequences.
 Here’s how.